davidsneighbour/kollitsch.dev/content/blog/2022/swapping-swap/index.md

 /swapfile   swap   swap    sw   0   0
 ```

-If there is already a partition or file set as swap space we either delete the line or keep it as additional swap partition.
-I left the partition in as even more swap space.
-I'll keep an eye on it and we will see if two swap spaces will irritate the system.
+If there is already a partition or file set as swap space we either delete the line or keep it as add an eye on it and we will see if two swap spaces will irritate the system.

 Once done do a quick reboot to see if everything worked out as expected.
 You can then check your swap and will see the increased space: